JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 declarations and generates a single `randomUUID()` function with its actual Android-specific implementation.
 The same process is repeated for iOS.

-For simplicity, this and the following examples use the simplified source set names "common", "ios", and "android".
-Typically, this implies `commonMain`, `iosMain`, and `androidMain`, and similar logic can be defined in the test source sets `commonTest`, `iosTest`, and `androidTest`.

-Similar to expected and actual functions, expected and actual properties allow you to use different values on different platforms.
-Expected and actual functions and properties are most useful for simple cases.
+### Further reading on expect/actual declarations

+* To see expect/actual declarations in action, check out the [basic KMP app example](compose-multiplatform-create-first-app.md) with the example of a function that returns the platform name for each target.
+* For a deep dive on the expect/actual mechanism, see [Expected and actual declarations](multiplatform-expect-actual.md).

 ## Interfaces in common code

+The [inheritance](https://kotlinlang.org/docs/inheritance.html) mechanism in Kotlin helps implement a more flexible code sharing structure.
-If the platform-specific logic is too big and complex, you can simplify your code by defining an interface to represent it in the common code and then providing different implementations in the platform source sets.
+For example, you can define an interface in common code that holds abstract platform-independent declarations and then provide implementations of that interface in the platform source sets.

 ![Using interfaces](expect-interfaces.svg){width=700}

-The implementations in the platform source sets use their corresponding dependencies:
+A name of the platform is going to be stored as a `String` regardless of the platform:

 ```kotlin
 // In the commonMain source set: